-Since inception, we have financed our operations primarily through public and private stock offerings, payments received under collaborative agreements and interest earned on our investments.
+Since inception, we have financed our operations primarily through public and private stock offerings, payments received under collaborative agreements and interest earned on our cash and cash equivalents balances.
 We intend to continue to use our capital resources to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes.
-As of December 31, 2020, cash and cash equivalents totaled \$93.5 million.
+As of December 31, 2021, cash and cash equivalents totaled \$233.4 million.